Transformation

 6. Your goal is mostly about you and makes little positive impact on the people in your life.

-7. Your goal has very little to do with loving God or loving other people.tips for how to set godly goals and avoid making your goals idols in your life
+7. Your goal has very little to do with loving God or loving other people.Bible verses about goals and dreams

 In the process of learning how to set goals in life, I’ve made idols of all sorts of goals.
 What starts as a God-given incentive to join him in what he is doing becomes a self-centered imperative to make much of my own life.